GiammaFer75/Proteogenome/README.md

 ### ***What do you need***

 ### To run run the software
-In order to run Proteogenome you need at least 3 files
+In order to run Proteogenome you need at least 4 files
-- FASTA file with the protein sequences of the specific organism.
+> - FASTA file with the protein sequences of the specific organism.
-- GFF3 file with protein annotations of the specific organism.
+> - GFF3 file with protein annotations of the specific organism.
-- Proteomics data.
+> - Proteomics data.

-- FASTA file with the reference genome of the specific organism (nucleotides).
+> - FASTA file with the reference genome of the specific organism (nucleotides).

-### FASTA
+### FASTA protein sequences
 The recommended format for this file should be like this :
 ```sh
 >NC_006273.2_prot_YP_081455.1_1|gene=RL1|gene:gene-HHV5wtgp001|transcript:rna-HHV5wtgp001|db_xref=GeneID:3077430|protein=proteinRL1|protein_id=YP_081455.1|location=1367..2299|gbkey=CDS